michielpost/x402-dev/README.md

 # x402-dev
 List of x402 facilitators and awesome projects

 Discover live facilitators and a curated list of awesome **x402 projects**.

-Contribute your own and help the community grow.
+Did you develop a x402 project?
+Add it to the [`Projects.md`](./Projects.md) file.
+Send a PR and it will be merged and published on the website.

 https://www.x402dev.com